fkinyae/personal-blog/README.md

 ## Project Name.
-### Kins-pitch App
+### The K-Blog

 ## Project Description.
-- This is an application that  helps us get a quick round up of international news with the ability to select and read the interesting ones
+- This is a flask application  that lets users subscribe to be able to write blogs and comment on other blogs